SAG-AFTRA Contracts

 • Theatrical

-Under the Commercials Contract, there are contractual obligations advertisers and producers must follow from pre-production to wrap.
+The Commercial contract covers programs generally under three minutes in length that are used in either television, theatrical, radio, or new media.
+Under the Commercial contract, there are contractual obligations that advertisers and producers must follow from pre-production to wrap.
 A few examples include:

 • Pre-production: During the pre-production stage, producers must obtain a SAG-AFTRA signatory.